rottytooth/Valence/readme.md

 ## Instructions

 Each instruction is a single letter, borrowed from Ancient Greek numbering and measuring signs.
-While there is some association between the borrowed sign and its usage (𐆋 for fourness, is the sign for a quarter), they all mean something significantly different in Valence.
+While there is some association between some borrowed signs and usage, they all mean something significantly different in Valence.

 symbol | typed as | meanings |
 ---|---|---|